oyeluckydps/arc_prize/pythonProject/GUI/instructions.md

 # 2 - INSTRUCTION FOR THE JOB

 1. Add a new button called SNAPSHOT to the bottom of the game screen in the status bar on the right corner.
-2. Write a function that takes a screenshot of the complete game screen and saves it in the ./snapshots/total_page/<working_set>/<page_number>/ folder.
+2. Write a new function in WORKING_FILE that maximizes each train grids one after another and takes a snapshot of only the input grid first and the output grid then.
+This should happen iteratively for all the train blocks and then the test blocks.
+After taking the snapshot save the images in the ./snapshots/<working_set>/<page_number>/<test or train>_<index>_<input or output>.jpg file.
 Create the folder if it doesn't exist.
 Use the Path library from the pathlib module to create the folder.
+You might need to calculate the starting x and y coordinates of the grids to take the snapshots.
+These formula are used to calculate the block dimensitons of the maximized grids.
+You may use them to calculate the starting x and y coordinates of the grids to take the snapshots.
+        new_width, new_height = int(C.SCREEN_WIDTH * 0.8), int(C.MIDDLE_PLAY_HEIGHT * 0.8)
+        block_rect = pygame.Rect((C.SCREEN_WIDTH - new_width) // 2, C.TOP_MENU_HEIGHT + (C.MIDDLE_PLAY_HEIGHT - new_height) // 2, new_width, new_height)
 3. Use proper naming conventions for the files and folders.
 Write proper docstrings and comments for all functions and classes.

 # 3 - CONCLUDING INSTRUCTIONS